Nobel winners urge Obama to press Xi for fellow laureate's release

 "This is particularly worrying because the Chinese government continues both publicly and privately to insist she isn't under house arrest at all," he said.

-Last month, 10 U.S. senators called on Obama to use his summit with Xi to take him to task for what they called an "extraordinary assault" on human rights and to call for the release of Liu Xiaobo and other dissidents.
+Last month 10 U.S. senators called on Obama to use his summit with Xi, which will take place on Thursday and Friday in Washington, to take him to task for what they called an "extraordinary assault" on human rights and to call for the release of Liu Xiaobo and other dissidents.

 On Wednesday, U.S. Secretary of State John Kerry and Deputy Secretary of State Antony Blinken met Chinese activists and relatives of detained dissidents to discuss "the troubling deterioration of the human rights situation in China," the State Department said.